 This guide will show you how to find these kinds of deals.

-You’re usually looking for undervalued, distressed, in foreclosure, or properties that have gone unsold — all signs of seller motivation.
+You’re usually looking for undervalued, distressed, in foreclosure, or properties that have gone unsold — all signs of a motivated seller.

 7 Steps to Start Wholesaling Real Estate & Find Your First Deals

-Here are the steps to getting started as a wholesaler so you can find your first deal!
+Here are the steps to getting started as a real estate wholesaler so you can find your first deal!

 Before you start, you’ll want to understand the business model and the laws surrounding what’s legal — and what needs to be avoided.